Milton! thou should’st be living at this hour:

 Milton was revered through two and a half centuries.
 Before Eliot tried to knock the bust off its plinth, only Doctor Johnson had expressed damaged misgivings, and he tempered criticism with grudging respect.
 Milton became a spiritual and literary duty, a task and test, a measuring stick, and a rod to every poet’s back.
 Shakespeare was monumentalized, but he remained engaging, inspiring, inimitable, Milton furrowed the brow of most readers.

-Milton was political, moral, religious, could be a bit of a finger-wagger, but ultimately he was connected to the depths of what it means to be a human being, all the pain and grief and joy and striving, all that.
-He was clearly interested in good and evil but he falls into the usual trap of making evil seem so … appealing.
-The same thing happens in films time without number, where you can’t help it … you start rooting for the bad guy.
-The “good guy” is too boring.
-Milton seemed to understand the appeal of evil, and the appeal of the fallen angel.
+Milton was political, moral, religious, a bit of a finger-wagger, but ultimately he was connected to the depths of what it means to be a human being, all the pain and grief and joy and striving that makes up our condition here.
+He was interested in good and evil but he falls into the usual writer’s trap of making evil seem so … appealing.
+Milton understood the appeal of evil, the appeal of the fallen angel.